Alan J. Weinstein

 2014, May-July, Carlisle Public Library, Paired Exhibit

-2014, October, Newton Open Studios, Juried Fall Show (NOS no longer admitted sculpture after this)
+2014, October, Newton Open Studios, Juried Fall Show

 2014, February, Newton City Hall, Juried Solstice Show